lumi-a/masters-thesis/thesis.typ

   #TODO[Not really a set.
 Maybe do use index-vectors.]
 ]
 See @fig-example-knapsack for an exmaple.
-There, the Pareto-set has size $15$, much smaller than $2^6$, the size of the entire solution-space.
+There, the Pareto-set has size $15$, which is much smaller than the size of the entire solution-space, $2^6 = 64$.
 In fact, the Pareto-set is usually small in practice @moitraSmoothed @RoeglinBookChapter, hence one approach to finding an optimal solution is to compute the Pareto-Set $P(I)$ and finding a solution in $P(I)$ that maximizes the objective.
 If $P(I)$ has already been computed, a simple linear search yields an optimal solution in time $O(|P(I)|)$.

 Let $n≔|I|$.
 The standard algorithm for computing $P(I)$ is the _Nemhauser-Ullmann algorithm_ @NU69 @RoeglinBookChapter, which incrementally computes the Pareto-sets $P_i ≔ P(I_(1:i))$ for $i=1,…,n$, where "$I_(1:i)$" denotes the instance containing the first $i$ items of $I$.
 It works as follows:
 #figure(